iotaledger/iota/crates/iota-analytics-indexer/README.md

 **Metrics**
 -----------

+The following Prometheus metrics are served by `iota-analytics-indexer` to monitor the indexer execution:

  - **total_received**: count of checkpoints processed in given run
  - **last_uploaded_checkpoint**: id of last checkpoint uploaded to the big object store